agilizer/formrenderer-base/README.md

 When you're ready to release a new version:

-1. Bump the version number inside of `version.coffee` and `bower.json`
+1. Bump the version number inside of `version.coffee`
 2. `grunt all && grunt test` to build with the updated version number (and make sure everything is working!)
 3. `git commit -am 'release VERSION' && git tag VERSION && git push origin master --tags`
 4. `grunt s3:version` to push to the version-specific s3 distribution